gzachariadis/Python.Challenges/Codewars/README.md

 |:---:	|:---:	|:---:	|:---:	|:---:	|:---:	|:---:	|:---:	|:---:	|
 | 0 	| 0 	| 0 	| 0 	| 0 	| 3 	| 12 	| 15 	| 30 	|

-This index will help you find all katas ordered alphabetically with a link to the kata folder.

 - ✅ [8 Kyu](https://github.com/) - Completion Rate: 100%